bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ### Future Scope :
+- The ML smart inventory model can be trained with real sales data from the Kirana store.
+- The ML model needs to be deployed with any cloud provider.
+The model needs to be monitored , deployment pipleline needs to be created and auto hyper paramenter feature tuning needs to be applied.
-- We can extend existing logic to predict optimal quantity of lots size of products of newly on-boarded seller based on existing model of seller residing at same place .
+- We can extend existing model logic to predict optimal quantity of lots size of products of newly on-boarded seller based on existing model of seller residing at same place .
 - Logic can be extended to support custom duration [ not necessarily a month starting from 1st, i.e : predictions from 03/02/2022 to 08/04/2022 ] for which a seller wants to stock products.
-- Based on data collected from seller app via our post end point , ML model can be trained to suggest products to sell in an area , to maximize seller's profit .
+- Based on data collected from seller app via our post end point , ML model can be re-trained to suggest products to sell in an area , to maximize seller's profit .
 - Given data of logistic company providing service in an area , we can provide suggestion of charges of different logistic company to enable seller to provide home delivery with maximum profit. - NB: Required factors : Weight ,date , distance ; factors which can be derived with our feature extractor : weather ( from date ) , holidays ( from date ) , population density ( from city ) etc.
-- Scheduler can be incorporated to re-retrain model with live data to improve model accuracy over time.
+- Scheduler can be incorporated to re-train model with live data to improve model accuracy over time.

 ### Revenue Model :

+There are two revenue model we thought of
+1) Subscription based
     - Seller will use the Software as service in subscription mode.
     - Seller will pay yearly subscription which will include below benefits,
-    - Auto ee-training of model.
+        - Auto re-training of model.
         - Get prediction of the product quantity for future month.
         - Alerting on demand of given product for the calender month.
         - Better pricing strategy.

+2) Consumption based
+    - Seller will pay for use.
+    - Seller will pay when they predict for products lot size.
+    - Seller will pay during retraining the model.